contentful/slash-developers/docs/net/index.md

 Our SDKs give you access to our [APIs](/developers/docs/concepts/apis/) and their features.

-### Content Delivery API SDK
+### Content Delivery and Content Management APIs SDK

-This SDK interacts with the Content Delivery API, a read-only API for retrieving content from Contentful.
+This SDK interacts with the Content Delivery (CDA) and Content Management (CMA) APIs.

+The CDA is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to a user's location using our global CDN.

+The CMA integration allows you to create, edit, manage, and publish content, and offers tools for managing editorial teams and cooperation.

 [View on GitHub](https://github.com/contentful/contentful.net)